mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 <% end %>
 ```

-The restaurants are now showns as a [HTML table](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics).
+The restaurants are now shows as an [HTML table](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics).

 ## Calling object methods with the _send_ method